-ZTE says U.S. launch of Grand S delayed until 2014, but Grand Memo coming this yearAlex Wagner - Deputy Managing Editor, News Desk
+ZTE says U.S. launch of Grand S delayed until 2014, but Grand Memo coming this yearAlex Wagner - Editorial Director of News and Content

 Shortly after ZTE took the wraps off of its 6.9mm-thick Grand S at CES earlier this year, the company confirmed that it would be bringing its new smartphone to the U.S. later in 2013.
 Now it looks like anyone interested in a Grand S device will have to wait a tad longer, though, as a ZTE executive has told CNET that it won't be bringing that hardware stateside until 2014.